 If you haven’t done any PPC advertising before, here are some steps you can take to prepare for your first PPC campaign to ensure that it gets the best results possible.

 Although our preferred keyword research tool is Ahrefs Keywords Explorer, you can conduct keyword research inside of your Google Ads campaign builder.
 If you’ve already created your Google Ads account, you can use the Google Ads Keyword Planner tool to see the search volume, competition, and estimated CPC costs for keywords related to your law firm’s services.
+Try to analyse ranking fo which keywords is more valuable for you.
+For example, consider this: you are marketing personal injury practice.
+Which person do you think is more likely to turn into a lead for a PI firm in Amarillo, Texas?
+Someone who types “personal injury firm” into Google or someone who types “personal injury firm for car crashes Amarillo Texas”?

 In the keyword planner you can use a seed keyword to find other ideas of phrases to go after, or you can get search volume and other metrics on a list of phrases you already have.